-Arc of AdvocacyTM: How a Law Becomes a Reality

-Schoolhouse Rock! taught us how a bill becomes a law through the popular song "I'm Just a Bill."
+7 Arc of AdvocacyTM: How a Law Becomes a Reality Schoolhouse Rock! taught us how a bill becomes a law through the popular song "I'm Just a Bill."
 But what happens after that?
 A law becomes a reality through the rulemaking process.
 This process is more complicated and out of spotlight-where the financial industry thrives.
 Better Markets, as the voice of the public interest, is dedicated to seeing laws all the way through to implementation, and we get results with the Arc of AdvocacyTM method.

-- 1. Pre-Proposal: A rule implementing a law is considered for proposal by an agency or department, sometimes with solicitation of public input on possible approaches. - Better Markets advocates for a rule or policy change (through meetings, op-eds, speeches, newsletters, early-stage comment letters, online engagement, etc.). - 2.
-Proposed Rule: An agency (or, less often, a group of agencies together) or a department proposes and publishes a rule for public comment. - Better Markets reviews the proposal. - Better Markets speaks to experts, develops its own ideas, speaks to experts, talks with allies, and confers with academics and members of the industry. - Better Markets files comment letters on the proposal. - 3.
-Post-Proposal: Comment letters are filed during the comment period.
+1. Pre-Proposal: A rule implementing a law is considered for proposal by an agency or department, sometimes with solicitation of public input on possible approaches.
+Better Markets advocates for a rule or policy change (through meetings, op-eds, speeches, newsletters, early-stage comment letters, online engagement, etc.).
+2. Proposed Rule: An agency (or, less often, a group of agencies together) or a department proposes and publishes a rule for public comment. - Better Markets reviews the proposal. - Better Markets speaks to experts, develops its own ideas, speaks to experts, talks with allies, and confers with academics and members of the industry. - Better Markets files comment letters on the proposal.

+3. Post-Proposal: Comment letters are filed during the comment period.
 Once the comment period is closed, all the comment letters are made public.
-The agency then considers all the information gathered from the public or otherwise submitted, as required by the Administrative Procedure Act. - Better Markets reviews filed comment letters. - Better Markets meets with key policymakers to advocate our positions and rebut opposing views.

-- 4. Finalization Of The Rule (As Originally Proposed Or Re-Proposed): If the agency finalizes the rule, it publishes a final rulemaking addressing comments submitted in response to the initial proposal. - Better Markets carefully reviews the final rule for compliance with the law and administrative record. - Better Markets comments on the final rule and strategizes on further action, if appropriate. - 5.
-Litigation: The courts may review a rulemaking and uphold it or find that it is substantively or procedurally flawed.
-Challenged rules are often stayed pending the outcome of the litigation. - Better Markets considers filing its own challenge to a flawed rule. - If the new rule is challenged in court by other parties, Better Markets evaluates the challenge and, if appropriate, supports the challenger or defends the rule agency and the process via amicus briefs and other advocacy - 6.
+The agency then considers all the information gathered from the public or otherwise submitted, as required by the Administrative Procedure Act. - Better Markets reviews filed comment letters. - Better Markets meets with key policymakers to advocate our positions and rebut opposing views. - Better Markets comments on the final rule and strategizes on further action, if appropriate.
+5. Litigation: The courts may review a rulemaking and uphold it or find that it is substantively or procedurally flawed.
+Challenged rules are often stayed pending the outcome of the litigation. - Better Markets considers filing its own challenge to a flawed rule. - other advocacy 6.
 Implementation And Interpretation: The agency interprets and applies the rule.
-Often, it provides guidance for those subject to the rule (and too often, it creates exemptions or relief from compliance) relating to the rule. - Better Markets monitors how the rule is implemented and how the rule is interpreted by staff and agencies. - 7.
-Enforcement: The agency also must then enforce the rule. - Better Markets monitors the enforcement of the rule. - Better Markets challenges the agency when such enforcement fails to uphold the law or fails to punish and deter lawbreakers. - 8.
-Rollback: Sometimes, an action to repeal, dismantle, or otherwise diminish the effect of a law or regulation is taken. - Better Markets works to defend the rule if the agency seeks to roll it back or if there are attempts by Congress to weaken the rule inappropriately.
+Often, it provides guidance for those subject to the rule (and too often, it creates exemptions or relief from compliance) relating to the rule. - agencies. - 7.
+Enforcement: The agency also must then enforce the rule. - Better Markets monitors the enforcement of the rule. - and deter lawbreakers.

+8. Rollback: Sometimes, an action to repeal, dismantle, or otherwise diminish the effect of a law or regulation is taken.
+Congress to weaken the rule inappropriately.